Position

 How to become a Leasing Specialist?

-3. Gain experience in customer service or sales.
+2. Gain relevant experience by working in customer service or sales.

-5. Apply for Leasing Specialist positions and prepare for interviews.
+5. Apply for Leasing Specialist positions at real estate firms or property management companies.

 How long does it take to become a Leasing Specialist?